 I’m still of the view that trying to do a lot of UX tests using TDD is hard.

-What Andy hasn’t experienced yet is the real powerhouse that TDD enables: refactoring.
-To me, this is the greatest benefit of Test Driven Development.
-It’s a shift of emphasis, from “prevent bugs” to “empower change.”
+What Andy hadn’t yet experienced is the real powerhouse that TDD enables: refactoring.
+To me, this is the greatest benefit of test-driven development.
+It’s a shift of emphasis, from ”prevent bugs” to “empower change.”
 And that’s why I’m vigilant about unit testing view controllers, down to the nib connections.
 Where some people say, “I don’t think that last bit is worth the effort,” my reply is, “It’s often not that hard.
-Why would you turn down the chance to automatically check your code?”
+Why would you turn down the chance to check your code automatically?”

 What are your questions / concerns / reservations / experiences with TDD?
 Leave a comment below.